 Learning to code provides us with the ability to personally develop the projects that will match our vision, without having it lost in translation as we communicate it to another developer.

 A lot of our ideas are wild dreams that aren’t acted upon because we don’t understand the limitations or capabilities of the tools available to us.
 Understanding how to build a website or develop a program goes a long way towards achieving those dreams.

 One of the best feelings in the world is knowing that you accomplished something great or that you have the ability to execute something really complex.
 Learning to code gives you that excitement and empowerment!

 You gain a lot of satisfaction knowing you no longer have to rely on static cookie-cutter templates when you want to create a website to sell a product or service.
 Or, that you no longer have to wait on someone else to develop a program to help improve your workflow at your job.

 You develop more confidence in using your computer and interacting with the internet, as you understand how it works and how it all comes together behind the scenes.
 Ultimately, your self-confidence rises as your ability to tackle any technological issues becomes that of the superhero level.

 Learning to code positively affects all areas of your life and gives you a newfound sense of energy to really pursue the goals you want in life.

 A lot of people think that this positive impact is limited to improving your technological skills and ability to use a computer, but it’s so much more than that.
-It changes your whole life, from lifestyle, through social life, to career.
+It changes your whole life, from lifestyle, through social life, to your professional path.

-If you’re a beginner and want to see if coding is for you, try out CareerFoundry’s free Web Development Short Course - you might just get hooked!
+If you’re a beginner and want to see if coding is for you, try out CareerFoundry’s free coding short course—you might just get hooked!